danx123/macan-explorer/README.md

 ### Drive Properties

-Right-click any drive in the **Drives** sidebar panel and select **Drive Properties** to view:
+Right-click any drive in the **Drives** sidebar panel and select **Drive Properties** to view total capacity, used and free space, and a visual usage bar.
-- Total disk capacity
-- Used and free space (formatted)
-- Usage percentage with a visual progress bar

 ---